ariellamorris2-cmd/GEOL0069-ML-Cambridge-LULC-Change/README.md

 | Data downloaded | ~5 GB |
 | Equivalent driving distance | 0.5 km |

-The pipeline's carbon footprint is compared against the embodied carbon of the 35.32 km² of infrastructure detected — approximately 15.9 million tonnes CO₂eq.
-The albedo decline from cropland (0.22) to warehouse rooftop (0.10) over the converted area creates a local radiative forcing of +0.51 W/m², a permanent biophysical warming signal detectable only through satellite remote sensing.
+Pipeline emissions were measured using CodeCarbon (Courty et al., 2023), which tracks energy consumption and carbon intensity in real time during model training and inference.
+The pipeline's carbon footprint is compared against the embodied carbon of the 35.32 km² of infrastructure detected — approximately 15.9 million tonnes CO₂eq (RICS, 2023).
+The albedo decline from cropland (0.22) to warehouse rooftop (0.10) (Liang, 2001) over the converted area creates a local radiative forcing of +0.51 W/m², a permanent biophysical warming signal detectable only through satellite remote sensing.